 This may also be applicable to overeating disorders (53).

-That being said, glutathione obtained via natural dietary sources does not pose any risks.
+That being said, glutathione obtained via natural dietary sources does not pose any risks of lowering your zinc.

 The standard glutathione dosage is 500 – 1000mg per day.
 However, there is no set dosage when consuming food that fuels glutathione production.